ksingh25/mrdflib/README.md

 ## Test some examples
-You may enter the terminal using picocom.
+On ESP32, you may enter the terminal using picocom.
 **Note that first import and first script takes several seconds to run.**
 After that it is much faster.
 One may try directly uploading the compiled .pyc files for better execution speed.